olvaffe/olv-notes/graphics/apps/chromium.md

   - when exo creates a `ClientSharedImage`,
     - if allocating, it specifies `viz::SharedImageFormat` directly
     - if importing from `gfx::GpuMemoryBuffer`, no format is specified
+      - the `viz::SharedImageFormat` of the image will be drived from `gfx::BufferFormat`
 - `CreateSharedImage`
   - exo uses `ClientSharedImageInterface::CreateSharedImage`
     - if importing, the variant with `gfx::GpuMemoryBuffer`